 Is There A 9 Month Old Sleep Regression?

-Typically there is a sleep regression that can happen around 9 months old, however, it usually coincides with when your baby is learning to crawl, pulling to stand, teething or experiencing separation anxiety.
+Typically there is a sleep regression that can happen between 7-9 months old, which coincides with your baby learning to crawl, pulling to stand, teething or experiencing separation anxiety.

-If your 9 month old is going through a sleep regression, they may experience sleep issues such as:
+If you suspect your little one is going through a 9 month sleep regression, they may experience sleep issues such as:

 - fighting bedtime,